Beaulieu

 Dogs: Dogs need to be on leads for much of the walk.

-Refreshments: The Captain’s Table in Bucklers Hard serves breakfast, lunch and afternoon teas, there are plenty of picnic benches by the quay or lots of choices in Beaulieu, including ice-cream stores.
+Refreshments: The Captain’s Table in Bucklers Hard serves breakfast, lunch and afternoon teas.
+There are plenty of picnic benches by the quay or various cafes in Beaulieu, including ice-cream stores.

-Toilets: In the car park at Beaulieu or at Buckler’s Hard by the café.
+Toilets: There are toilets in the car park at Beaulieu or at Buckler’s Hard by the café.

 Public Transport: The Morebus Service 112 from Hythe to Lymington stops in the centre of Beaulieu.